 Hopefully everyone remembered to change the batteries in their fire detectors when daylight savings time began a couple of weeks ago.
 This is a good time to conduct a fire drill with your family also.
-Fire drills are encouraged throughout scouting programs, from the Tigers to Boy Scouts.
+Fire drills are encouraged throughout scouting programs, from the Lions to Boy Scouts.

 When this requirement comes up in the Cub Scout program, it must be done by the family at home.
 One way to help promote this is to send a handout home with your Cubs.
 It serves as a reminder that the family needs to do the requirement together and also gives them a starting point.
 So the list of tips below, while not an all-encompassing list, does lay out a basic plan for conducting a home fire drill.